stellar/scp-proofs/README.md

 **TODO**: It might be possible to use Ivy to check that the axioms have a model, which would rule out any inconsistency.

+Abstracting slices away may see like a bold step.
+However, the model still preserves the most challenging algorithmic aspect of implementing consensus in a federated Byzantine agreement system, i.e. the fact that the notion of quorum is different for each participant.
+What is not captured by the model includes the fact that quorums are discovered dynamically (nodes know all their quorums upfront in the model) and that quorums might change during execution as nodes adjust their slices.
+However, as argued in the Stellar Whitepaper, the safety of SCP in the case in which quorums change dynamically is no worse than the safety of the case in which slices do not change and a node's slices are taken to be all the slices that it ever uses in the dynamic case.
+Thus the proof still gives some assurance about the dynamic case.

 Second, the model does not specify the nomination protocol.
 Instead, we assume that nomination can return arbitrary values (for proving liveness, we add temporal assumptions about nomination; see the liveness section).